zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

 **Topics:** object oriented programming, classes, inheritance

 I want to start with using some of the stuff I learned from the "Python Tricks" book (see my reading list for more details on the book).
-Therefore, I will start creating a little Magical Universe with classes and methods related to it.
+Therefore, I will start creating a little Magical Universe with classes and methods related to the [Tales of Castle Kilmere](http://alpopkes.com/posts/2018/07/the_tales_of_castle_kilmere/).

 So let's start with the most important basics.